 One AI researcher notes that self-aware, self-improving systems will have three motivations: efficiency, self-protection and acquisition of resources, primarily energy.
 Some people hesitate to even acknowledge the possible perils of this situation, believing that computers programmed to be superintelligent can also be programmed to be “friendly.”
 But others, including Barrat, fear that humans and AI are headed toward a mortal struggle.
 Intelligence isn’t unpredictable merely some of the time or in special cases, he writes.
 “Computer systems advanced enough to act with human-level intelligence will likely be unpredictable and inscrutable all of the time.”

-The child becomes an adult, yet the child remains.
-Most, if not all, the havoc we wreak stems from ignorance, not intelligence, or rather a mismatch between emotional intelligence and cognitive intelligence (see, Counterbalancing I.Q.).
+Each child becomes an adult, yet the child remains within the adult.
+Most, if not all, the havoc we wreak stems from ignorance, not intelligence, or rather a mismatch between emotional intelligence and cognitive intelligence.
+(See, Counterbalancing I.Q.).
 Therefore, for AI to wreak havoc it must also possess Artificial Ignorance.

 Humans, he says, need to figure out now, at the early stages of AI’s creation, how to coexist with hyperintelligent machines.
 Otherwise, Barrat worries, we could end up with a planet — eventually a galaxy — populated by self-serving, self-replicating AI entities that act ruthlessly toward their creators.

 That just goes to show that we will always find something to worry about.
-Simply put, worry = fear + thought and this will always find a way to express itself as long as we feel fear and think.
-The wealthier we become the more absurd and neurotic those worries will end up.
-Of course Jesus saw this consequence when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
+Simply put, worry = fear + thought and this will always find a way to express itself as long as we feel fear and we think.
+The wealthier we become, the more absurd and neurotic those worries will end up.
+Jesus saw this consequence when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
 This “Kingdom of God” for me is simply a state of natural dynamic balance.
 Wealth skews balance.
 The harnessing of electricity has made us all wealthy, relatively speaking.
-(See, And Then There Was Fire for an overview of our evolutionary progress on the way to date, and a glimpse into possibilities for a hopeful future… long term of course, as we stumble our way there.)
+(See, And Then There Was Fire for an overview of our evolutionary progress to date, and a glimpse of a hopeful long-term future that we are stumbling toward.)